aws-samples/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 ```

 :::info
 Alternatively, you can also check the console for the same.
 Click the button below to open the EKS Console.
 You can find the Autoscaling group name under the Details tab of the node group.
 Then you can click the Autoscaling group name to redirect to the ASG console.
-Then click the Activity tab to view the ASG activty history.
+Then click the Activity tab to view the ASG activity history.
 <ConsoleButton
   url="https://us-west-2.console.aws.amazon.com/eks/home?region=us-west-2#/clusters/eks-workshop/nodegroups/new_nodegroup_2"
   service="eks"